rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The returned cursor as meta information is hashed by the new utility function.
 Remember to stringify the date before hashing it.
+In addition, the `endCursor` in the *src/schema/message.js* file isn't a Date anymore, but a String scalar again.

+{{< highlight javascript "hl_lines=13" >}}
+import { gql } from 'apollo-server-express';

+export default gql`
+  ...

+  type MessageConnection {
+    edges: [Message!]!
+    pageInfo: PageInfo!
+  }

+  type PageInfo {
+    hasNextPage: Boolean!
+    endCursor: String!
+  }

+  ...
+`;
+{{< /highlight >}}

 The GraphQL client receives a hashed `endCursor` field.
 The hashed value can be used as a cursor to query the next page.
 In the resolver, the incoming cursor is reverse hashed to the actual date, which is used for the database query.

 Hashing the cursor is a common approach for cursor-based pagination because it hides the details from the client.
 The (GraphQL) client application only needs to use the hash value as a cursor to query the next paginated page.